 What's in a Name?

 Ruby Throated Sparrows naturally sprout their necklaces of ruby feathers.
 Alas, they can't change their accessories for such special occasions as, say, an evening on the town splashing in the fountain at Washington Square, taking in the sights and snacks at the local bird feeder or jet-setting south along the Atlantic Flyway.
-Unlike Sparrows we humans have endless opportunities to switch out our plumage to suit the occasion.
+We humans, however, have endless opportunities to switch out our plumage to suit the occasion.

 Hence, Ruby Throated Sparrow.